-Starting a boat cleaning business doesn’t require a business degree, but certain skills and experiences can help to increase the chances of the business being a success.
+Starting a boat cleaning business doesn’t require a business degree, but certain skills and experiences can increase the chances of the business being a success.

 Knowledge of boats and the boating industry.
-A background in the boating industry is helpful and will let a business owner work around boats intelligently and safely.
+A background in the boating industry helps a business owner work around boats intelligently and safely.
 An experienced boater may also have an existing network of connections to help build the business.

 Boat cleaning experience.
 Experience cleaning and maintaining boats is a must.
 If a business owner doesn’t have this experience, they’ll need to learn from someone who can educate them on proper products and techniques to use on different types of boats.

 Knowledge of cleaning chemicals and safety.
-Boat cleaning products contain different types of chemicals, and using the wrong product on the wrong surface can damage a boat.
-A business owner will need to know which products to use and how to properly use them.
+Boat cleaning products contain different chemicals, and using the wrong product on the wrong surface can damage a boat.
+A business owner will need to know which products to use and how to use them properly.

 Attention to detail.
 An eye for detail is a must and will help a business owner ensure they do a quality, thorough cleaning job.

 Customer service skills.
 Running a boat cleaning business involves frequently working with customers, so strong customer service skills are important.

 Networking skills.
-A business owner who has strong networking skills will be able to build up business and make important connections with dock owners and more.
+A business owner who has strong networking skills will be able to build up the business and make important connections with dock owners and more.

 Common startup costs for a boat cleaning business include:

 The NAICS code (North American Industry Classification System) is a federal system to classify different types of businesses for the collection and reporting of statistical data.